 This bulletin, briefing and supporting resources support prescribers in being able to agree the goals of a treatment and discuss the discontinuation criteria with patients before they initiate a treatment.
 Tools are available to support the discussion with patients as well as identify the factors that should be considered before prescribing.

 Polypharmacy can play an important role in increasing a person’s life expectancy and quality of life, however this needs to be balanced with any potential harms of medicines and the risks of non-adherence.
-It is essential to optimise medicines to ensure safe prescribing and appropriate polypharmacy for patients with increasing frailty or moving towards end of life.
+It is essential to optimise medicines to ensure safe prescribing and appropriate polypharmacy for patients with multimorbidity as well as increasing frailty or those moving towards end of life.